citomni/docs/how-to/services-authoring-registration-usage.md

 ---

+## Architecture overview (Registries, config, and routes)

+CitOmni uses declarative registries and deterministic merges:

+1. Provider packages expose their contributions via `src/Boot/Registry.php`:
+   - `Registry::MAP_HTTP` / `Registry::MAP_CLI` for service bindings
+   - `Registry::CFG_HTTP` / `Registry::CFG_CLI` for config overlays
+   - `Registry::ROUTES_HTTP` for HTTP route definitions (and optionally `ROUTES_CLI` if your app supports CLI routing)
+2. Configuration (`cfg`) and routing are separate concerns:
+   - `cfg` is merged into `$this->app->cfg` and consumed as runtime policy.
+   - Routes are built and cached by `App::buildRoutes()` into `var/cache/routes.{http|cli}.php` and consumed by the Router as routing tables.
+3. Registries must remain declarative:
+   - No I/O, no runtime-dependent branching, no hidden side effects.

+---

 ## 1) What is a Service?

 A **Service** is a small, focused object, instantiated **once per request/process** by the `App` and accessed as a property: